Spain’s population is around 47 million and is experiencing rising immigration.

-A decade ago the economic crisis saw the Spanish population decrease sharply as people sought opportunities abroad, but now Spain is the eurozone’s fastest growing major economy and people are flocking to the country.
+A decade ago the economic crisis saw the Spanish population decrease sharply as people sought opportunities abroad, but now Spain is the eurozone’s fastest-growing major economy and people are flocking to the country.

 EU citizens are permitted to live and work in Spain without a visa but must register as a resident if they spend more than 90 days in Spain.

-There are different types of residence permit in Spain:
+Three types of residence permits in Spain

 Short Term (Tourist) Visa